 Three types of progress monitoring will be pursued:

-Progress on completion of planned activities for actions not directly under the direction of the Partnership and progress for activities for which the TCW is directly committing to oversight and dedication of resources of the Partnership
+Progress on completion of planned activities for actions not directly under the direction of the Partnership and progress for activities for which the TCW is directly committing to oversight and dedication of resources of the Partnership.
+Examples include items in the TCW biennial workplan and jurisdiction progress with TMDL and PMP development.

-Assessment of whether planned actions are having the result expected
+Assessment of whether planned actions are having the result expected.
+Examples could include trends in the restrictiveness of fish consumption advisories, PCB concentrations in stormwater and wastewater effluents, extent of impairments and calculated estimates of load reductions.

-Environmental monitoring to track response of the system as the strategy is implemented (to the extent possible given the high cost of PCB monitoring and the lag time that will influence how quickly an environmental response is detectable)
+Environmental monitoring to track response of the system as the strategy is implemented (to the extent possible given the high cost of PCB monitoring and the lag time that will influence how quickly an environmental response is detectable).
+Examples include fish tissue PCB concentrations for indicator species, and sediment concentrations.

 Assessing Progress